 Let’s talk about some soccer strength training tips.
 One of the best parts of this article is you’ll learn how to better protect your body from home.
 You don’t need to spend 1 hour a day strengthening your body.
 Each week you can spend less than 1 hour keeping your body from injury.
 Strengthening your body makes you stronger and faster yes, but just as or more important is the injury prevention.

 Core strengthening benefits and exercises

-When the core is strong it helps the other muscles not have to do as much work, therefore protecting them.
+When the core is strong it helps the other muscles not have to do as much work, therefore protects them.

 2 core exercises: (less than 2 mins total)

 - Mini crunches are easy on the back and great for your lower abdominals.
 Start by doing 50 per day.
 Work your way up to several hundred.
 You can even split them up where you do 100-200 in the morning and 100-200 in the evening.

 - Side crunches get (you guessed it) the side of your abs.
 Start with 25 on each side and work your way up.
 Even if you stuck with 25 per day that’s going to keep you stronger than doing nothing.